Consumer Attitudes on Artisanal Gold Mining

 Issues That Impact Jewelry Purchasing Decisions

-Prior to any education provided to respondents, we asked their general concern for several environmental/social/origin questions.
+Before any education was provided to respondents, we asked their general concerns for several environmental/social/origin questions.
 Men displayed far more concern for social and environmental issues and country of origin than women on all of the issues they were asked about.
-Forty six percent of men consider environmental pollution to a great extent with the same percentage of women not considering it at all.
+Forty-six percent of men consider environmental pollution to a great extent with the same percentage of women not considering it at all.
 On the issue of toxic waste, 44% of men versus 30% of women considered it a lot.
 The results were similar for deforestation: 45% of men versus 30% of women considered it a lot.
 Even on the softer issues like dangerous working conditions and child labor men displayed more concern for the issues (see chart).
 When asked about the country of origin for jewelry, stones, and metal -again men displayed much higher concern than women in the survey.

 While not as drastic as gender disparity, the younger age group (25-35) showed more concern (considered issue a lot) for the issues raised in the study than the older group (36-50).
 The issues where these 2 groups were further apart were jewelry and metal country of origin, while the issues where there was more agreement were child labor and human rights abuses.
 More surprising is the disparity in age groups for not considering an issue at all.
 On the issue of environmental pollution, 45% of the older age group has not considered this at all when making a purchase decision, compared to 32% of the younger age group.